Fried Vegetarian Bee Hoon

 3. In the same pan, add oil and fry garlic and onion until golden brown and fragrant.

-4. Add in the mushrooms, chilis and vegetables, stir-fry with half of the soy sauce and sesame seed oil.
-Add salt and pepper to taste.
+4. Add in the mushrooms, chilis and vegetables, stir-fry with half of the soy sauce and sesame seed oil. white pepper to taste.

 5. Add in the vegetable stock and bring to a boil.